webaware/flexible-map/readme.txt

 > The Google Maps API server rejected your request.
 The "sensor" parameter specified in the request must be set to either "true" or "false".

 then something on your website is stripping the query strings on scripts.
 It's probably a misguided attempt to make your website more secure, and it's a dumb idea.
 Some so-called "security" plugins do this, and I've heard of a theme doing it too.
 You need to find out what is doing it and fix it, or remove it.
 Start by deactivating plugins that pretend to enhance security and retest, then try switching your theme to twentytwelve to see if the theme is the problem.

+= Where are the settings? =

+There are none!
+You just need to add some attributes to your shortcode telling the map what to do.

+Of course, in WordPress there is a plugin for everything :) so if you *want* settings, please install the [Flexible Map Options plugin](http://wordpress.org/plugins/wp-flexible-map-options/).
+That plugin lets you set some defaults so that if you use the same attributes over and over, you can put them all in one place.

 = Can I add multiple markers to a map? =